flomio/xamarin-bindings/README.md

 # Xamarin Bindings

-An example Visual Studio Solution which shows how to bind [Flomio's iOS SDK](https://github.com/flomio/flomio-sdk-ios) to Xamarin and use in iOS app.
+An example Visual Studio Solution which shows how to bind [Flomio's iOS SDK](https://github.com/flomio/flomio-sdk-ios) to Xamarin and use in an iOS app.

 ## Adding to new project